liuqx315/Multiscale-pattern/doc/guide/source/c_interface/General.rst

 which defines the matrix type for these direct linear solvers (``DlsMat``), as well as various functions and macros for acting on and accessing entries of such matrices.

+The header files for the sparse linear solvers include the file ``arkode_sparse.h``, which defines common functions.
+This in turn includes a file (``sundials_sparse.h``) which defines the matrix type for these sparse linear solvers (``SlsMat``), as well as various functions and macros for acting on and manipulating such matrices.

 The header files for the Krylov iterative solvers each include ``arkode_spils.h`` which defines common functions and which in turn